-Deassertion of switching for control sets
+Deassertion of Switching for Resets

-You can deassert all the control sets in the design.
+You can deassert all the resets in the design.
 This option allows you to match the power number from tools much closely with the hardware number.
 You will have the option to enable/disable this option from the report power tool or in Tcl mode.
 There are three options for setting the switching activity for resets:

 - None: This is the default mode.
-In this mode, the report power tool will not set any value and leave the activities as comes after vector-less propagation. - Deassert: When you select this option, the report power tool will deassert all the control sets in the design. - Do Not Deassert: In this mode, changes of deassert option will be reverted back to original value.
+In this mode, the report power tool will not set any value and leave the activities as comes after vector-less propagation. - Deassert: When you select this option, the report power tool will deassert all the resets in the design.

+• Do Not Deassert: In this mode, changes of deassert option will be reverted back to original value.